nolanlawson/vuvuzela/README.md

 Limitations
 ---------

-Currently it will only parse objects and arrays, not arbitrary values (booleans, strings, numbers, `null`).
+At the top level, it will currently only parse objects and arrays, not arbitrary values like booleans, strings, numbers, and `null`.

 Testing
 ------